 Wander down memory lane/road/highway at Coleraine Classic Cars; an original working garage that now houses and showcases restored vintage cars and motorbikes.
 Chevrolet, Porsche, Holden and many more celebrated car brands are all epitomised in the garage, with the era of 1940s clearly capturing a distinct portion of the collection.
 Groups and individuals are welcome to view the extensive showcase by appointment.

 A meticulously restored railway station forms the historic housing of the Coleraine Tourist Centre.
 Over 25 years ago the Coleraine Railway station (circa.
 1888) was renewed and opened as a Tourist Centre.
 It is now home to apt tourist information, historical findings, age-old images and local goods/produce (including spectacularly knitted wares handcrafted by volunteers).
-The centre is open seven days a week.

 With all these wonderful offerings, the great Australian town of Coleraine makes for an ideal break in the journey when travelling to/from Coonawarra and Penola, The Limestone Coast.
 Coleraine will not only capture your attention with its history and natural beauty but it will also capture your heart with its genuine hospitality and country charm.